 Actions range from resolving outstanding land claims and developing comprehensive native title policies, to supporting economic development and employment opportunities on Aboriginal land.

 While everyone has their own priorities and views, we need to work together wherever possible, not just for the benefit of Aboriginal Territorians, but for all Territorians.

-The Aboriginal Interpreter Service (AIS) provides registered and professional Aboriginal interpreters.
-They are here to help to make sure your story in understood.
+The Aboriginal Interpreter Service (AIS) provides registered and professional Aboriginal interpreters who are trained to interpret accurately and be impartial.